stephenlangtech/windows-error-fix-guide/README.md

 This repository serves as a quick reference point to resolve common Windows errors and performance issues.
 Each section will outline key symptoms, possible causes, and troubleshooting steps used by IT professionals to resolve them.

 <h2>🥾Windows Failing to Boot or Stuck🥾</h2>

-***Symptoms:*** Windows restarts repeately, displays a message stating "Automatic Repair couldn't Repair your PC", or it gets stuck at the Windows Logo Screen
+**Symptoms:** Windows restarts repeatedly, displays a message stating "Automatic Repair couldn't Repair your PC", or it gets stuck at the Windows Logo Screen

-***Possible Causes or Root Issues:*** Corrupted system files, bad updates, bad drivers, or boot configuration errors.
+**Possible Causes or Root Issues:** Corrupted system files, bad updates, bad drivers, or boot configuration errors.

 <ins>Fixes:</ins>